 I remember Bob and Dolores Hope, Bing Crosby, Kim Novak, Doug McClure, Sir Laurence Olivier, Steve Allen, Jayne Meadows, Doris Day, Clint and Maggie Eastwood, Allen Funt, Merv Griffin, Alan Hale, Beverly Cleary, Hank Ketchum, and so many other “celebrities” coming into our camera store or coming over for dinner or cocktail parties when I was little.
-I have some great photos of these notables at our home or out and about with us on family outings.
+I have some great photos of these notables at our home or out and about with us on family outings and picnics.

 My grandparents closed up shop and had lunch nearly every day at the Red Lion, or the Hearth Stone from 1-2:30 PM and most days one of these folks or part of their clan joined them.
 I have several of the original Red Lion glasses in my kitchen cupboard, today.